CARES ACT & CORONAVIRUS RELIEF PROGRAMS

-Learn more about the CARES Act, Paycheck Protection Program and other financial relief approved by the federal government in response to COVID-19.
+Learn more about the CARES Act and other financial relief approved by the federal government in response to COVID-19.

 The federal government has created the Paycheck Protection Program as part of the CARES Act to support small businesses in this time of crisis.

 The Small Business Administration’s PPP provides 100% federally guaranteed loans to businesses with up to 500 employees that meet program eligibility requirements to help support economic activity and keep workers employed.
 All or portions of these loans can be forgiven if borrowers meet certain conditions.